drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 ### Traces: Tracing Model Interactions

-Traces track each model interaction’s lifecycle, covering input parameters (for example, temperature, top_p) and response details like token count or errors.
+Traces track each model interaction's lifecycle, covering input parameters (for example, temperature, top_p) and response details like token count or errors.
 They provide visibility into each request, aiding in identifying bottlenecks and analyzing the impact of settings on model output.